DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 September, 2013

-Per una corretta autopoiesi (For a proper autopoiesis)
+*Per una corretta autopoiesi (For a proper autopoiesis)*

-References
+Download *The Dark Side of Google* for free from http://networkcultures.org/publications.

+**References**

 Agamben, Giorgio.
 'What Is the Contemporary', in *What is an Apparatus? and Other Essays,* Stanford: Stanford University Press, 2009, pp. 39-56.

 boyd, danah.
-‘Facebook and Radical Transparency: a Rant’, 14 May 2011, http://www.zephoria.org/thoughts/archives/2010/05/14/facebook-and-radical-transparency-a-rant.html.
+‘Facebook and Radical Transparency: A Rant’, 14 May 2011, http://www.zephoria.org/thoughts/archives/2010/05/14/facebook-and-radical-transparency-a-rant.html.

 Braidotti, Rosi.
 Metamorphoses: Towards a Materialist Theory of